-There will be major local elections in England on 4 May – with principal, mayoral and town/parish council elections taking place.
+There will be important local elections in England on 2 May – with principal, mayoral, police and crime commissioner and town/parish council elections taking place.

 You can download the full timetable from the Electoral Commission here.